mvelosop/git-workshop/README.md

 # Git Workshop

-This is a repo to showcase the scenario of "disappearing" updates in git
+This repo is a showcase to one scenario of "disappearing" updates in git, so that you can:

+- Reflect on what happened
+- Find a solution
+- Extract a lesson

 ## Content